Bath Bench for Clawfoot Tub: The Best Options

 One drawback of bathtub boards and bathtub benches is that they make it impossible to tuck the shower curtain inside the tub and therefore make it more difficult to keep the water inside.
 To learn more about selecting an appropriate shower curtain, visit our Accessible Shower Curtain guide.

-Sitting while bathing is definitely safer and easier for many people, but it too comes with a drawback, which is that you will be further away from the shower head.
+Sitting while showering is definitely safer and easier for many people, but it comes with a drawback, which is that you will be further away from the shower head.
 A simple remedy is to install a handheld shower head.
 To learn more about selecting an appropriate one for your needs, visit our Handheld Showerhead guide.

 More Topics You May Be Interested In